Shelex/cypress-allure-plugin/README.md

     return config;
 };

-// if you have webpack or other ts preprocessors
+// if you have webpack or other ts preprocessors:
-// just add another exports section with allure writer:

 module.exports = (on) => {
     on('file:preprocessor', webpackPreprocessor);
-};

-module.exports = (on, config) => {
     allureWriter(on, config);
+    return config;
 };
 ```